Skip to main content

 When comparing exit survey results to engagement or organizational health results, it’s natural that these results will be lower.
 Nonetheless, you still want these employees to be advocates for your company and brand, even if they're leaving the company.

-Find your strengths and opportunities through exit survey feedback
+Tip: Find your strengths and opportunities through exit survey feedback

 When reviewing any feedback, you want to take note of the positives before jumping into areas of improvement.
 Within your exit survey, sort the questions by favorability to see what questions are topping the list.
-Your exiting employees will answer more unfavorably, so your highest-scoring items are truly your strengths – celebrate them!
+Your exiting employees will answer more unfavorably, so your highest-scoring items are indeed your strengths – celebrate them!

-Another way to find your strengths is to include a free-text question such as:
+Another way to find your strengths is to include a free-text question such as: “What are some things we’re doing really great here?”

 Next, view your lowest-scoring items.
 These are the things that aren’t going so well at your organization.
 Ask yourself how these themes match what you’ve heard from other feedback sources (e.g., surveys or conversations with employees).

-You can ask the following free-text question to assess this:
+You can ask the following free-text question to assess this: “What are some things we’re doing not so great here?”

-Taking action on your employee exit survey results
+How to take action on your employee exit survey results

 Now that you have a broad view of why people are leaving, you can choose a focus area.
 Look at your lowest-scoring items, and if you have access to driver analysis, make sure to select a focus area that will make a big impact.
 While some items may be low-scoring, they might not be correlated with engagement or retention.
 For example, questions around compensation are often low-scoring and referred to in exit interviews.
 However, compensation is very rarely a driver of retention.

-“Is there something we could have done to keep you?”
+Review responses to the question: “Is there something we could have done to keep you?”

 Once you’ve selected a theme based on your quantitative and qualitative data, take a look at data from your organizational health or engagement survey to see if there is a group that is doing well in the selected item.
 They may have learnings that you can share.